romeric/PostMesh/README.md

 ````

 ## Disclaimer
 PostMesh does not directly produce curved volume meshes, but rather curved surface meshes.
-As mentioned before, the former step can be achieved by relying on a elasticity solver.
+As mentioned before, the former step can be achieved by relying on a solid mechanics solver.